 Monarch butterflies: the attractive and threatened spokesmodel for butterflies and insects

-Likewise, Monarch butterflies (Danaus Plexippus) — a charismatic butterfly species — are beloved because of their exceptional beauty and their extraordinary long-distance migration pattern.
-In fact, Monarch butterflies undergo the longest two-way migration of any insect on earth, which is also the reason they have such huge wings.
+Likewise, the charismatic monarch butterfly (Danaus Plexippus) is beloved because of its exceptional beauty and its extraordinary, long-distance migration pattern.
+In fact, Eastern North American monarch butterflies undergo the longest two-way migration of any insect on earth, which is also the reason they have such huge wings.

 Monarch butterfly?
 Nope.
 This is a Viceroy (Limenitis archippus).
 The reason the two butterflies look so similar is not accidental; it’s likely due to a phenomenon called Müllerian co-mimicry.
 Monarchs and Viceroys share roughly the same geographical range.
 Depending on the location and the food source (which can make them more or less unpalatable to birds), the species will mimic the coloration of the other.
 This translates to less predation by birds.
 Apparently, Viceroys can also appear much darker in color further south, mimicking Queen butterflies.

-Monarch butterflies’ populations have declined by 80% in North America in the past 20 years, and they may soon be considered an endangered species in the US (despite a recent small uptick in their population numbers).
-This population decline has further boosted public awareness, concern, and love of Monarch butterflies.
+Monarch butterflies’ populations have declined by 80% in North America in the past 20 years, and they are now considered an endangered species.
+This population decline has further boosted public awareness, concern, and love of monarch butterflies.

 No insects, no people.